 - Lost crown or filling – Call your dentist for an appointment.
 Any pain can often be reduced with over the counter pain killers or by applying oil of cloves to the sensitive areas, but check with your dentist first.

 - Severe toothache – Rinse your mouth with warm water and gently floss around the area to make sure there’s nothing caught between your teeth.
 If the toothache persists then call your dentist.

-Some dental emergencies can lead to problems which are life threatening, so if you’re in any doubt at all, then contact an emergency dentist in North Harrow.
+Some dental emergencies can lead to problems which are life threatening, so if you’re in any doubt at all, then contact an emergency dentist in London, Essex or Norfolk.
 The earlier you seek treatment for any dental problems the more chance there is of a successful outcome and continued good dental health.